CESARBR/knot-cloud-websocket/README.md

 ## Event: "command"

-Triggered when a device of type `'app'` sends a command.
+Triggered when a device of type `'knot:app'` sends a command.
 Currently supported commands are `getData` and `setData`.
-Only `'thing'` receive this event.
+Only things (`'knot:thing'`) receive this event.

 ### Arguments